hong-kongshenzhenday-tripborder-crossingtransportvisa

 The 144-hour transit visa is free and covers the entire Greater Bay Area (Shenzhen, Guangzhou, Zhuhai).
 If you're flying into Hong Kong and out of another Chinese city, this is your best option.

-How to Get from Hong Kong to Shenzhen
+How Do You Get from Hong Kong to Shenzhen?

 West Kowloon Station → Shenzhen North / Futian Station